 4. Healthy Habits

 There should also be rules about creating healthy habits.
 The hope is that if we provide our kids with a good grounding of daily self-care rules, they will take these into adulthood.
-This could include regular bathing, changing clothes, brushing teeth, going to doctor’s appointments, dentist’s, etc. This allows you to create a routine that kids love because they know what to expect (and when to expect things), making them feel safe.
+This could include regular bathing, changing clothes, brushing teeth, going to doctor’s appointments, dentist’s, etc. This allows you to create a routine kids love because they know what to expect (and when to expect things), making them feel safe.
 It also reduces power struggles because they know it’s time to brush their teeth and get their school clothes on after breakfast.
 Consistency is critical for this particular rule.
 These kinds of activities of daily living will also help your child feel great about themselves and improve their self-esteem.
-They feel responsible and in control of things and can look after their bodies.
+They feel responsible, in control of things, and can look after their bodies.

 5. Social Habits

 Not only should we set rules about looking after their bodies, but we should also set rules around emotional safety.
 These rules focus on how your child should treat others, which sets expectations for how others should treat them.